interlay/interbtc-api/README.md

 ```

 To emit transactions, an `account` has to be set.
-The account should be an instance of `AddressOrPair`.
+The account should conform to the `IKeyringPair` interface.

 ```typescript
 import { createTestKeyring } from "@polkadot/keyring/testing";